-We can use an easy example to distinguish between business and commute miles clearly, and further clarify the communing mileage reimbursement issue.
+We can use an easy example to clearly distinguish between business and commute miles and further clarify the IRS mileage reimbursement rules for a commute.

-Let's say Mellanie, who works in your company, lives three miles away from your main office.
+Let's say Melanie, who works in your company, lives three miles away from your main office.
 She drives to and from your office every day.
-On Tuesdays, she meets a client at their premises, five miles away from the office.
+She meets a client on Tuesdays at their premises, five miles from the office.

-On a regular day, Mellanie drives four miles to her office and the same distance to return home, so her mileage from home is eight miles in total.
+On a regular day, Melanie drives four miles to her office and the same distance to return home, so her mileage from home is eight miles in total.

 On Tuesdays, she'll have an additional ten miles driven, so eighteen miles in total: four miles to the office, five miles to meet the client, five miles back to the office, and then four miles back home.

-Following the IRS mileage rules, Mellanie's drive to the office and back home is considered personal commuting mileage.
-If you would want to reimburse Mellanie for her eight miles long commute each day, you can offer it as an extra benefit.
+Following the IRS mileage reimbursement rules for commute, Melanie's drive to the office and back home is considered personal commuting mileage.
+If you want to reimburse Mellanie for her eight miles long commute each day, you can offer it as an extra perk.
 Still, you won’t be able to deduct taxes for these expenses.

-However, as Mellanie has to leave her primary business location to complete her work-related tasks, those ten miles she drives per a Tuesday’s meeting qualify as business miles.
-When reimbursed, costs for these miles are tax-deductible.
+However, as Melanie has to leave her primary business location to complete her business-related tasks, those ten miles she drives per a Tuesday’s meeting qualify as business miles.
+When reimbursed, costs for these number of miles are tax-deductible.

 How Can I Manage Commuting Mileage Reimbursement?

 The most efficient way to tackle commuting is by making commuting disallowance a part of your general mileage reimbursement policy.

-There are two crucial steps towards achieving this goal - establishing the policy and choosing a reliable mileage tracking method to support it in practice.
+There are two crucial steps towards achieving this goal - establishing the policy and choosing a reliable mileage tracking method to support it.

 Step 1.
 Establish the Mileage Reimbursement Policy

-Your mileage reimbursement policy must be clear and well-structured to be able to answer all the employees' questions regarding the compensation process.
+Your mileage reimbursement policy must be clear and well-structured to answer all the employees' questions regarding the compensation process.
 For more details on how to create it, check out our article on drafting mileage reimbursement policy, or download the free template we’ve prepared for you to tailor to your company’s needs.

-Regarding commuting mileage reimbursement, the policy must make it clear that commuting is considered a personal trip.
-It also needs to specify that, as such, commute miles between residence and primary work location are considered personal miles and do not qualify for compensation.
+When it comes to commuting disallowance, the policy must specify that commute miles between residence and primary work location are considered personal miles and do not qualify for compensation.

 Step 2.
 Choose a Reliable Mileage Tracking Solution